-Ste Action p
+Ste Action

+p

-The 'Parameters' panel lists all of the parameters that can be assigned input.
+1 The 'Parameters' panel lists all of the parameters that

 Select each of the required parameters and click on the right Arrow button to assign them as input.

 Parameters designated as input parameters are listed in the 'Inputs' panel on the right.